You may have tons of questions about updating your BIOS.

 What does BIOS mean?
 Is it safe to update my BIOS?
 Why are people constantly saying that you shouldn’t update your BIOS while many of them actually did?
 Does my computer really need a BIOS update?
 If so, how to perform a BIOS update in a safe way?

-Don’t you worry about a thing.
-This article will walk you through all of these questions and show you how to update BIOS even if you’re a totally computer newbie.
+In this post, we will walk you through all of these questions and show you how to update BIOS even if you’re a total computer newbie.

-BIOS, short for Basic Input Output System, is a software installed on the motherboard.
-When you power on your computer, BIOS is the first software to run, initializing your system hardware components and preparing your computer to boot.
+BIOS, short for Basic Input Output System, is the software installed on the motherboard.
+When you power on your computer, BIOS is the first software to run, initializing your system hardware components, and preparing your computer to boot.

 Does it mean that you should update BIOS just because there’s a newer version?
-Actually no. But what on earth is the update for?
+Actually no. But what is the BIOS update for?

 - New Hardware Support: Many of the updates are released simply in order to support new hardware like a new CPU or graphics card.
 So if you want to upgrade your computer’s CPU or graphics card, you may need to update your BIOS.

-Recommended: Windows 10 100% Disk Usage in Task Manager
+Recommended: How to Fix 100% Disk Usage in Task Manager

 - Each motherboard model requires its own BIOS version, so an incorrect or even a slightly different BIOS version can cause major problems.

-- If something goes wrong such as computer loses power during the update, it can eventually brick your computer and cost hundreds to repair.
+- If something goes wrong such as a computer losing power during the update, it can eventually brick your computer and cost hundreds to repair.

-Each manufacturer has their own instructions for updating a BIOS.
-Some manufacturers offer utilities that can update BIOS directly inside Windows by running an executable file (you can check its update guide: Dell, HP, Lenovo, Asus etc.), but we strongly recommend using updating BIOS from a USB flash drive to avoid any problems.
+Each manufacturer has its own instructions for updating a BIOS.
+Some manufacturers offer utilities that can update BIOS directly inside Windows by running an executable file (you can check its updated guide: Dell, HP, Lenovo, Asus, etc.), but we strongly recommend using updating BIOS from a USB flash drive to avoid any problems.